 Naturally, the island is the centerpiece of a kitchen and an island range hood will amplify that.
-Island range hoods come in many different styles and can look impressive.
+Kitchen island range hoods come in many different styles and can look impressive.
 A big range hood lets people know you can do some serious cooking.

-There are ductless options for island range hoods, which like all other types just involves swapping the mesh or baffle filters for carbon filters.
-However, in this guide, we are primarily mentioning ducted island range hoods, but some of our suggestions have the option for ductless installation as well.
+Island range hood features include ductless options, which like all other types just involves swapping the mesh or baffle filters for carbon filters.
+However, in this guide, we are primarily mentioning ducted island range hood, but some of our suggestions have the option for ductless installation as well.
 This is because ducted is the preferred way to install any range hood, and for island hoods, you might as well go ahead and install the duct if you’re going to the trouble of hanging the range hood above your island.

 About Downdraft Range Hoods

 - Ducts are installed through crawlspace under your home.